Sandwiches invented in every US state from French dip to muffuletta

 Brent Hofacker/Shutterstock

-What makes the Cubano one of the country’s most-loved sandwiches is the exact balance of ingredients: thinly sliced ham, juicy roast pork, melted Swiss cheese, pickles, and yellow mustard (plus salami if you're in Tampa), toasted between buttered slices of Cuban bread.
+It's the balance of ingredients that makes the Cubano one of the country’s most-loved sandwiches: thinly sliced ham, juicy roast pork, melted Swiss cheese, pickles, and yellow mustard (plus salami if you're in Tampa), toasted between buttered slices of Cuban bread.
 Miami and Tampa have a friendly rivalry about which city invented the sandwich, but it's largely agreed it was first made in Tampa's Ybor City neighborhood to feed Cuban workers at local cigar factories in the late 1800s or early 1900s.
 Both cities have endless options, but for a taste of history try Versailles in Miami or Tampa’s Columbia Restaurant.

 James Andrews1/Shutterstock